matus-kocik/django-template/README.md

     poetry run python src/manage.py startapp my_app src/apps/my_app
     ```

-    **Note:** When adding your application to `INSTALLED_APPS` in the project settings `(src/config/settings.py)`, include the full path to the app, such as `apps.my_app`.
-Additionally, ensure the name attribute in the app’s `apps.py` file reflects the correct path.
-Update it as follows:
+    After creating the app, follow these steps:

+    1. **Add the app to `INSTALLED_APPS`:**
+       Open the `src/config/settings.py` file and include the full path to your app in the `INSTALLED_APPS` list:

        ```python
+       INSTALLED_APPS = [
+           # Other installed apps
+           'apps.my_app',
+       ]
+       ```

+    2. **Update the `apps.py` file:**
+       Ensure the `name` attribute in the app’s `apps.py` file reflects the correct path:

+       ```python
        # src/apps/my_app/apps.py
        from django.apps import AppConfig

        class MyAppConfig(AppConfig):
            default_auto_field = 'django.db.models.BigAutoField'
            name = 'apps.my_app'
        ```

-13. Apply migrations:
+12. Apply migrations:

-    After creating a new app and adding models, apply the migrations:
+    After creating a new app and adding models, apply the migrations to update the database schema:

     ```bash
     poetry run python src/manage.py makemigrations
     poetry run python src/manage.py migrate
     ```

-14. Run the development server:
+13. Run the development server:

-    Start the Django development server:
+    Start the Django development server to test your changes:

     ```bash
     poetry run python src/manage.py runserver
     ```

+    The server will be available at [http://localhost:8000](http://localhost:8000).

+    **Note:** These steps are the same as those outlined earlier for starting the project but are repeated here for convenience when adding new apps.

-15. (Optional) Set up pre-commit hooks:
+14. (Optional) Set up pre-commit hooks:

-    Install pre-commit hooks to automatically check and format your code before each commit:

-    ```bash
-    poetry run pre-commit install
-    ```

-    To manually run all hooks on the entire codebase, use:

-    ```bash
-    poetry run pre-commit run --all-files
-    ```

-    These hooks will:
+    Pre-commit hooks help maintain code quality by automating checks before each commit.
+These hooks include:

-    - Format code with **Black**.
+    - Formatting code with **Black**.
-    - Sort imports with **isort**.
+    - Sorting imports with **isort**.
-    - Lint and ensure code quality using **Ruff** (configured via `[lint]` section).
+    - Linting and ensuring code quality using **Ruff** (configured via `[lint]` section in `pyproject.toml`).
-    - Run automated tests with **Pytest**.
+    - Running automated tests with **Pytest**.

+    To set up and run pre-commit hooks, follow the steps outlined in the section "Set up and update pre-commit hooks."

-16. (Optional) Generate `requirements.txt`:
+15. (Optional) Generate `requirements.txt`:

     If you need a `requirements.txt` file for deployment or compatibility with certain tools, you can generate it from `pyproject.toml` using Poetry.

-    To include package hashes (recommended for security):
+    1. **To include package hashes (recommended for security):**

         ```bash
         poetry export --format=requirements.txt --output=requirements.txt
         ```

-    If you prefer a simpler `requirements.txt` without hashes:
+    2. **To generate a simpler `requirements.txt` without hashes:**

         ```bash
         poetry export --without-hashes --output=requirements.txt
         ```

     **Notes:**
-    - Use `requirements.txt` if deploying to platforms that don't support Poetry.
+    - Use `requirements.txt` if deploying to platforms that don't support Poetry (e.g., some server environments or third-party tools).
     - Keep your `requirements.txt` updated whenever you add or update dependencies in `pyproject.toml`.
+    - Including hashes enhances security by ensuring exact dependency versions during installation.

-17. (Optional) Set up VS Code configuration:
+16. (Optional) Set up VS Code configuration:

-    If you’re using Visual Studio Code, you can set up recommended settings for formatting, linting, and debugging.
+    If you’re using Visual Studio Code, this template provides recommended settings for formatting, linting, and debugging.

-    See the [Optional: VS Code Settings](#optional-vs-code-settings) section for more details.
+    To get started, follow the instructions in the [Optional: VS Code Settings](#optional-vs-code-settings) section below.

-18. (Optional) Learn about the CI/CD Workflow:
+17. (Optional) Learn about the CI/CD Workflow:

     See the [Continuous Integration and Deployment (CI/CD)](#continuous-integration-and-deployment-cicd) section for details.